Ali-Haider-Developer/Ali-Haider-Developer/README.md

-# 👋 Hi, I'm Ali Haider!
+# 👋 Hi, I'm Ali Haider Developer!

 ## 🚀 About Me
 I'm a **Frontend & AI Agent Developer** with expertise in: